DerLando/FEMMeshPy/README.md

 Seperate clearer the identity of `Kernel` and `Mesh`. `Kernel` should do all topology queries and operations, but work **solely** on **Handles** *(Indices)*.
 The `Mesh` wraps the `Kernel` and allows access to elements from handles.

+Make mesh elements and nn-queries generators, where possible.

+Rewrite `README` to better reflect current changes, and also examples.

 ### IO

 The `IO` Module implements conversions from `FEMMeshPy` to a `Rhino.Geometry.Mesh`, for displaying in *Rhino*.
 I'm still unsure on what would be a good structure here, maybe it would make sense to serialize the mesh to a file, and read that out via another script, so we don't have to subject ourselves to the pain of trying to get *numpy* to run inside of *IronPython 2.7*.